lsm-algorithmic-enjoy/lsm-algorithmic-enjoy/README.md

-### Welcome to my World! 👋
+### About Me🙋🏻‍♂️

-- 🧑🏻‍💻 I majored in Computer Engineering at Seoul National University of Science and Technology.
+- 🧑🏻‍💻 I'm majored in Computer Engineering at Seoul National University of Science and Technology.
 - 🔭 I’m currently working on HTML, CSS, JavaScript.
 - 🌱 I’m currently learning React, TypeScript, NextJS.